utkarshcmu/grafana.org/content/blog/2017-12-22-timeshift-ep27.md

 <hr />

 #### GrafanaCon EU
 We've filled out the speakers list and are excited that GrafanaCon EU is just a few short months away!
-Keep an eye on [grafanacon.org](http://grafanacon.org) to see the upcoming schedule, and a few more tricks we have up our sleeves.
+Keep an eye on [grafanacon.org](http://grafanacon.org) for the upcoming schedule, and a few more tricks we have up our sleeves.

 <div class="speaker">
 	<div class="row row--md-gutters">